 June, 1982 - The First Lebanon War.
-A lone tank and a paratroopers platoon are dispatched to search a hostile town - a simple mission that turns into a nightmare.
-The four members of a tank crew find themselves in a violent situation that they cannot contain.
-Motivated by fear and the basic instinct of survival, they desperately try not to lose themselves in the chaos of war.Written by
+A lone tank and a infantry platoon are dispatched to search a hostile town - a simple mission that turns into a nightmare.
+The four members of a tank crew find themselves in a violent situation that they cannot handle.
+Motivated by fear and the basic instinct of survival, they desperately try not to lose themselves in the most emblematic act of uncivilized problem solving: war.Written by

 60 of 99 people found this review helpful.

 Was this review helpful to you?